 - Pediatric services, including oral and vision care

 Parents' insurance coverage You can remain on your parents' health insurance plan until age 26.
 Before you commit to using your parents' plan, check to be sure it covers the area where you're attending school.
-If not, or if you have aged out of your parents' plan, you'll want to look at your options.
-Health insurance for college students over 26 might include Medicaid, an individual ACA plan or short-term medical insurance.
+If not, or if you have aged out of your parents' plan, you'll want to look at your options such as an individual ACA plan, Medicaid or short-term medical insurance.

 Employer-sponsored plans Employer health insurance plans generally provide robust coverage at affordable rates, so they are a good option for working students.
 It is important to remember that if you have access to employer-sponsored coverage, you cannot enroll in an individual ACA plan — even if you turn down the employer plan.

-Medicaid: An option for low-income students If you file your own tax returns and your household income doesn’t exceed a specific threshold ($17,774 for a single individual in 2021 depending on your state of residence), consider Medicaid as an option if you can.
+Medicaid: An option for low-income students If you file your own tax returns and your household income doesn’t exceed a specific threshold ($18,754 per year in many states), consider Medicaid as an option if you can.
 Medicaid could still work even if your parents claim you on their tax return, as long as the entire household's income doesn’t exceed the poverty level threshold.
 Depending on the financial situation, Medicaid can end up being free health insurance for college students.

 More information about enrolling in an ACA plan If you've reviewed your other options and need to enroll in an ACA plan, there are some additional things you need to know:

-- If going to college involves moving to a new location, you're qualified to join an ACA plan under a Special Enrollment Period (SEP).
-Visit the HealthCare.gov site for more information about special enrollment and open enrollment periods.
+- If going to college involves moving to a new location, you're qualified to join an ACA plan under a special enrollment period (SEP), which allows you to enroll in a plan midyear without having to wait for open enrollment.

 - You can't enroll in both a university-sponsored health plan and an ACA plan.